FoxtrotPotato/JavaRetooling/Chicken Test/chickentest/readme.md

 - navbar menu ✅
 ####
 - Used Optional container (java 8)
+- Used Streams on chicken and egg services
 - created Spring MVC app - up and running
 ####
 - add streams/lambda expressions?